MapleMyth/ClientImageLoader/README.md

  <img src="https://i.imgur.com/sW2tKNQ.png"  height="auto">
  6. Click "Rebuild Import Table" then save the file.
-    ( Now your client should automatically load with the compiled .DLL already injected and hooked to ijl15.dll )
+    ( Now your client should automatically load with the compiled .DLL already injected and hooked to ijl15.dll ).

- 7. Place the generated .dll in your MS v83 Folder.
+ 7. Make sure that you have both: the compiled .dll and modified ijl15.dll in your MS v83 Folder.

   8. Use [Stredit](http://forum.ragezone.com/f921/release-stredit-localhost-editor-810762/) to modify your v83 client's strings "../Data" and "../DataT" to "Data" and "DataT".
 (IDs: 2294 and 2295).

 ## Lets try it!
 Now, make sure that you have List.wz in the same folder of your client.exe and the generated .dll hooked to your Ijl15.dll.